-- For quality control of your washing procedure use a strong dye such as Trypan blue to evaluate your washing. - Visit also: Hamilton and Hamilton care and use guide for further information.
+- For quality control of your washing procedure use a strong dye such as Trypan blue to evaluate your washing. - Visit also: Hamilton and Hamilton care and use guide for further information. - Use less plastic and more glass ware.

 Caution: If you use aceton for washing as mentioned in the Hamilton guide, please take care to wash it out carefully as aceton damages the POM, PVDF and PEEK parts of the O2k and the polarographic oxygen sensor when introduced into the glass chamber.